 This prayer consists in the fact of offering oneself to God.
 To offer one’s life and one’s soul freely to God.
 This offering is an act which is almost “physical” where we offer our heart and give it to God.
-In thus disposing our heart it is immersed in His heart which is full of Love.
-It is like putting the dough of our heart in the oven of the Heart of God, full of His Fire of Love, so in can cook (be transformed in Jesus).
+In the disposal of our heart in this way, it becomes immersed in His heart which is full of Love.
+It is like putting the dough of our heart in the oven of the Heart of God, full of His Fire of Love, so it can cook (i.e. be transformed in Jesus).
 Its immersion in HIM, its nourishment by His Love, renews and transforms it.
-We can practice this movement of immersion in God in two ways, that complement each other.
-One way is practising it during the day, throughout the day, from time to time, in order to spend the time, non only in the Presence of God, but “in God”.
+We can practise this movement of immersion in God in two ways that complement each other.
+One way is practising it during the day, throughout the day, from time to time, in order to spend the time, not only in the Presence of God, but “in God”.
 Any time is suitable for this movement, and God is everywhere.
-The second way of practicing it is as well very recommended: we can freely and out of love, decide to dedicate, daily, a specific time for this type of prayer, this contact with God: i.e. 20 mins, a half-an-hour, an hour.
-During this time of practice of the Prayer of the heart, we are invited to repeat, from time to time, this act of offering in order to remain immersed in God under the transformative influence of His Holy Spirit.
+The second way of practising it is also widely recommended: we can freely and out of love, decide to dedicate, daily, a specific time for this type of prayer, this contact with God: i.e. 20 minutes, a half-an-hour, an hour.
+During this time of practice of the Prayer of the Heart, we are invited to repeat, from time to time, this act of offering in order to remain immersed in God under the transformative influence of His Holy Spirit.

-In order to do in easier and more secure way this movement or act of offering of oneself to God we need the help of Our Lady.
+In order to facilitate this movement or act of offering of oneself to God and make it more certain, we need the help of Our Lady.
 Therefore, counting on her all-powerful intercession we may offer ourselves to her; she comes and takes our heart and put it our Lord’s Heart.

-The offering is done in silence, without necessarily the noise or words.
-In fact, as we shall see, words, either spoken or in the mind, as also the work of the imagination, are not at a condition for this act to “work”.
-They can be – and we will see it – a sort of a catalyst, expressing our feelings and love to God.
+The offering is done in silence, without necessarily sound or words.
+In fact, as we shall see, words – either spoken or in the mind – and also the work of the imagination are not a condition for this act to be made.
+They can be – and we will see – a sort of a catalyst, expressing our feelings and love to God.

-The purpose of all prayer is to enter in a direct contact with God, spirit to spirit, in order to be united with Him.
+The purpose of all prayer is to enter into direct contact with God, spirit to spirit, in order to be united with Him.
 The distance that separates us from Him is infinite.
-On top of that, as we have the area of our freedom, God has his, and we need to respect it: we cannot interfere in His freedom, or force him to love us.
+On top of that, as we have our own space in which to act freely, so too has God, and we need to respect it: we cannot interfere in His freedom, or force Him to love us.
 He does it spontaneously, love being His very nature.
-We are created beings and he is uncreated, what is there in common between Him and us?
+We are created beings and He is uncreated.
+What is there in common between Him and us?
 This total distance that separates us from Him is in a way divided into two stretches of road.
 The first part of the journey depends on us, we can and we have to do it.
 He gives us always his the general help of his grace in order to do it.
-The second part of the journey, moving within God’s Kingdom depends on Him.
+The second part of the journey, moving within God’s Kingdom, depends on Him.
 God here is the one who moves us in Him.
-He comes and takes us, and introduces us in Him.
+He comes and takes us, and immerses us in His very Being.

-In the Gospel it is said that the Lord obliged the crowd, the disciples to go to the other bank of the lake of Genesareth.
-The other bank is God.
+In the Gospel it is said that the Lord obliged the crowd, the disciples, to go to the other bank of Lake Genesareth.
+This other bank is God.
 To decide to take the boat, to go there and to live there depends on us.
 But what happens on the road escapes us.
 Because that belongs to God.

 Where does this encounter happen?
-By what faculty or part of ourselves do we enter into God?
+Through which faculty or part of ourselves do we enter into God?
 Here are the fundamental questions we must ask ourselves to reach the central question of the essence of prayer.

 She summarises our “yes” to God.
 Her “yes” is the “boat” of ours.

-Mary summarises and embodies all the elements of our “yes” to God, of our gift of ourselves to God, she is its “frame” and ship.
+Mary summarises and embodies all the elements of our “yes” to God, of our gift of ourselves to Him: She is its form and vehicle.
 “The Virgin Mary “cooperated through free faith and obedience in human salvation” (LG 56).
 She uttered her yes “in the name of all human nature” (St. Thomas Aquinas, STh III, 30, 1).
 By her obedience she became the new Eve, mother of the living.”
 (Catechism of the Catholic Church 511)

-We can take our heart in our hands and elevate it toward God, asking Mary to come and take it and put it in the burning Heart of the Lord.
+We can take our heart in our hands and elevate it toward God, asking Mary to come and take it and put it into the burning Heart of the Lord.

-As a first step we do what we can do which is to elevate and offer our heart (this is our part).
+The first step is on our part: we do all that is in our power to do, i.e. to elevate and offer our heart to God.
 In this movement of offering we can lift our heart only to the meeting point, the limit between the general help of the Grace of God and the particular help of his grace.
-We can’t enter in the “area” of His freedom (the Kingdom of God).
+We can’t penetrate the “area” of His freedom (the Kingdom of God).
 We can’t cross that border with our own will and own power.
-We believe instead in the action of Mary, who is totally full of God, and come and take our heart and put it in the Heart of the Lord.
+We believe instead in the action of Mary, who is totally full of God, and who comes and takes our heart and puts it into the Heart of the Lord.
 We believe in this supernatural action of God.

-The requirements for a successful movement as we present them here in this handout are the following:
+The requirements for a fruitful movement as we present them here in this article are the following:

-- a) we should make ourselves like a little child, putting all our worries and concerns in the Hands of God
+- we should make ourselves like little children, putting all our worries and concerns in the Hands of God.

-If one of these conditions is lacking, the movement cannot normally occur.
-Because God never allows Himself to act in us, until we don’t give Him, clearly, freely and truly access to us.
+If one of these conditions is lacking, the movement cannot normally occur, because God never allows Himself to act in us, until we give Him, clearly, freely and truly access to us.
 Our heart (that we give Him) is the deepest and dearest part of ourselves, the most intimate part of our being.
-God has for it the utmost respect, therefore, he doesn’t touch it.
+God has the utmost respect for it, therefore, He doesn’t touch it.